codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 %}

 This concludes the Helm setup for Codefresh.
 Now you can use the Helm freestyle step in the pipeline `codefresh.yml` file.

+Note that this step is only needed in pipelines that actually upload/fetch Helm charts from/to Helm repositories.
+If you have a pipeline that directly installs a Helm chart from the git filesystem, there is no need to import a Helm configuration.

 >Currently only one Helm configuration can be used in the same pipeline.
 We are aware of this limitation and will soon improve the way Codefresh works with multiple Helm configurations.